mishravinay112/news/README.md

 If you are worried about "separation of concerns", please see MPJ's [humorous rant](https://www.youtube.com/watch?v=0ZNIQOO2sfA) on the topic.

-Another quick note, the components designated as "pages" - HomePage, FilmDetailPage - are [container components](http://redux.js.org/docs/basics/UsageWithReact.html#presentational-and-container-components).
+Another quick note, the components designated as "pages" $ "components" - HomePage and other components - are [container components](http://redux.js.org/docs/basics/UsageWithReact.html#presentational-and-container-components).

 #### husky
 Note that linting is performed on each commit and tests are run on pre-push.
 These tasks are courtesy of [husky](https://www.npmjs.com/package/husky).
 For reference, the husky tasks are in the `scripts` section of `package.json`.